Our CEO

 DeYoung earned a Doctor of Education from the University of St. Thomas (MN) and a Master of Divinity from Howard University School of Theology (Washington, DC).

-He is an author and editor of twelve books on racial justice, reconciliation, social justice activism, and cultural competency.
+He is an author and editor of thirteen books on racial justice, reconciliation, social justice activism, and cultural competency.
 With South African anti-apartheid activist Allan Boesak, he co-authored Radical Reconciliation: Beyond Political Pietism and Christian Quietism (Orbis).
 He was on the editorial team for The Peoples’ Bible (Fortress).
-His most recent co-authored book is Becoming Like Creoles: Living and Leading at the Intersections of Injustice, Culture, and Religion (Fortress).
+His most newest book in 2023 is The Risk of Being Work: Sermonic Reflections for Activists (Judson Press).